Sithi5/mangalib/README.md

 # MangaLib

-MangaLib is a free, open source application to help users list their mangas library, built with React-Native for Androit and iOS devices.
+MangaLib is a free, open source application to help users list their mangas library, built with React-Native for Android and iOS devices.

 ## Stack